Long lasting and deeply embedded thinking patterns limit us in our activities and lead to flawed decisions. For us. In our team. In our organisation.

 Your thinking patterns - are you aware how they work?

-Every activity that supports in this direction enhances the quality and effectiveness.
+Every activity that supports in this direction enhances the quality and effectiveness of decisions and their implementation.

 We live in a dynamic, strongly connected and hence more complex world.